 Cocaine usually comes from South America, often Colombia, Peru, and Bolivia.

-When it comes to substances that are legal for recreational use that have no medicinal value – like alcohol, and in some states, marijuana – there is a large faction that questions the validity of that choice.
-However, because only a percentage of people who use the drugs develop an addiction or other life-altering disorder as a result of use, they remain legal, though there are restrictions put into place to protect those who purchase and use these products.
+When it comes to substances that are legal for recreational use that have no medicinal value – like alcohol, and in some states, marijuana – because only a percentage of people who use the drugs develop an addiction or other life-altering disorder as a result of use, they remain legal.
+However, there are restrictions put into place to protect those who purchase and use these products.
 Legal age of use, restrictions while driving under the influence, and purchasing restrictions help to make sure that precaution is taken as much as possible.

 The fact remains, however, that millions struggle with addiction to legal substances, and many more have lost their lives to substance abuse and addiction.
 Despite this fact, the Prohibition Era in the 1920s demonstrated that when alcohol was made illegal due to its risks, use did not stop.
 Thus, regulating and taxing alcohol have become standard.

-Mixing illicit substances is not uncommon.
-Unfortunately, it is very frequently the cause of fatal overdose.
+Polysubstance use — or mixing illicit substances — is not uncommon Unfortunately, it is very frequently the cause of fatal overdose.
 For example, when people take prescription painkillers in order to manage chronic pain or sedatives to manage an anxiety disorder, they may not realize that even a single alcoholic beverage can create a synergistic effect, causing both the drink and the medication to be far more potent than either alone.
 This can mean a sudden and unexpectedly overwhelming high that can cause the respiratory system to slow or stop, or the body to otherwise shut down.

 Another common scenario occurs when alcohol and cocaine are mixed.
-Someone interested in spending time with friends and drinking recreationally may seek assistance in staying awake to continue their good time by engaging in cocaine use throughout the evening.
+Some people may use cocaine in order to minimize the sedative effects of alcohol.
 However, it’s not just a synergistic effect that occurs in this case; these two substances together create a third substance called cocaethylene.
 This substance can build up in the liver over years of use, causing long-term damage and life-threatening consequences down the road – if the person does not succumb to overdose, fatal medical emergency, or accident under the influence while actively using the two substances.